Uses of podcasting: Marketing

 Podcasting can be used as a part of a content marketing strategy.
 Podcasts create brand fanatics, people who are deeply invested in who podcasters are as people and as business professionals.
 This is the essence of long-form content marketing.
 Every minute that a customer or prospect listens to a podcaster speak with authority the podcaster is establishing themselves as a thought-leader.
 Conceptually the more time an audience spends with the podcasters content the more authority the podcaster will acquire.

 Podcasting has been successful at reaching out to people who are out on the road through podcasts and that this more than an either-or kind of idea or decision, yet a coexisting strategy combining many different online marketing strategies like blogs e-books, and good websites".
 This shows that even podcasts do get hit with legal constraints, but can find ways around it due their lack of affiliation with the FCC.
 They essentially bypass the entire industry.

+Podcasts have shown to aid people with anxiety and depression, as well as moving away from alcohol and such substances to cope.
+Podcasts act as an escape in the form of audio content.
+Podcasts have acted as mental interventions in place of in-person ones, especially during the COVID-19 pandemic.
+All types of podcasts are very easily accessible through Apple Podcasts and Spotify, as they are the most popular platforms.